project-rig/rig/docs/source/place_and_route.rst

     *vertex* during allocation.
 Users are welcome to define their own application-specific resources.

-    The type of a *resource* is represented by some unique python :py:class:`object`.
+    The type of a *resource* is represented by some unique Python :py:class:`object`.
 Some common resources are defined in :py:mod:`rig.machine` (though users are free to use their own):